selmadissing/ASGM-Detector/project-logbook.md

 - Question: Are more plots necessary for EDA?
 The reflectance bands pixel range?
 - Question: Where do I show the locations of the sampling points?
 Where do I discuss it?
 Maybe EDA?
 ---

+## Week of 14 April – 18 April 2025

+### Main Activities and Accomplishments
+- Developed and refined the methodology for the upcoming milestone.
+- Successfully retrieved the correct OSM tiles for the study region.
+- Explored different strategies for incorporating OSM data: overlaying masks, adding as extra channels, or integrating as a separate input branch in the CNN architecture.

+### Plans for Next Week
+- Implement the approach of integrating OSM data as additional channels to the Sentinel-2 input.

+### Challenges, Questions, or Notes
+- Experienced uncertainty regarding the methodology and changed direction several times.
+- Was sick for 2 days
+---

+## Week of 21 April – 25 April 2025

+### Main Activities and Accomplishments
+- Successfully generated image patches with OSM data included as additional channels.

+### Plans for Next Week
+- Finalize the experimental setup and begin training the models.

+### Challenges, Questions, or Notes
+- Needed to determine the correct format for saving the stacked image patches to ensure compatibility with the model pipeline.

+---